Liouville quantum gravity as a mating of trees: Welding quantum wedges

 \subsection{Gluing infinitesimally thin wedges: the Poissonian formulation}

-We are now going to give a Poissonian description of the bubbles which arise when cutting a quantum wedge or cone along GFF flow lines starting from a given point with a continuum of angles.
+\begin{remark} Using the ideas developed in the previous subsections, it should be possible to give a Poissonian description of the bubbles which arise when cutting a quantum wedge or cone along GFF flow lines starting from a given point with a continuum of angles.
 This is the so-called {\bf fan} $\fan$ introduced in \cite{ms2012imag1,ms2013imag4}.
-Recall from \cite[Proposition~7.33]{ms2012imag1} that the Lebesgue measure of $\fan$ is almost surely equal to zero.
+Recall from \cite[Proposition~7.33]{ms2012imag1} that the Lebesgue measure of $\fan$ is a.s.\ equal to zero.
+In fact, it is shown in \cite{m2016lightcone_dim} that the Hausdorff dimension of $\fan$ is a.s.\ $1+\kappa/8$, the same as the dimension of a single $\SLE$.